RasaHQ/workshop-rasax/exercise.md

 ---

 #### 2.2 Update the domain
 A file called `domain.yml` contains the domain configuration of your assistant.
 It contains all the information an assistant needs to know to operate.
-Update the domain with your previously created `intents` and `entities` as well as `slots`.
-Update the domain to include all newly created intents (`name`, `affirm+subscribe`), slots and if you like, you can add more possible response templates.
+Update the domain to include all newly created intents (`name`, `chitchat`, `affirm+subscribe`), entities (`name`), slots and if you like, you can add more possible response templates.

 ---